SeaTunnel Architecture Overview

 Sink API

-- SeaTunnelSink: Factory interface for creating writers and committers
+- SeaTunnelSink: Factory interface for creating writers and optional commit strategies

 - SinkWriter: Worker-side component for writing data

-- SinkCommitter: Coordinator for commit operations from multiple writers
+- SinkCommitter: Optional worker-side committer for per-writer commit operations

 Key Design: Two-phase commit protocol (prepareCommit → commit) ensures exactly-once semantics.